George

 the energy of the system, and thus to undermine what

 cannot be directly overthrown.
-In all the changes
+In all the changes to

-habit are at least as necessary to fix the true character
+are at least as necessary to fix the true character

 of governments, as of other human institutions; that